-John Packard, our head of school, says it best: "our mission is inspirational, aspirational, and enduring.”
-There is no greater evidence of John’s commentary than the fact that every member of our school community actually knows the mission of the school.
+Our mission statement is: “At Brooks School, we seek to provide the most meaningful educational experience our students will have in their lives.”
+Head of School John Packard says it best: “Our mission is inspirational, aspirational, and enduring.”
+There is no greater evidence of this than the fact that every member of our school community knows the mission of the school.
 At Brooks, our mission is alive.

-Interim Director of Admission
+Director of Admission